Roenbaeck/digit-bin-index/README.md

 ---

+## Maximum Item Capacity for `DigitBinIndex`

+Since the identities used for individuals are u32, the current implementation limits the maxiumum capacity to 2^32 - 1 ≈ 4.29 billion.

+---

 ### Usage & Installation

 `DigitBinIndex` is available as a Python library on [PyPI](https://pypi.org/project/digit-bin-index/) or as a Rust crate on [Crates.io](https://crates.io/crates/digit-bin-index).
 Ensure Python 3.6+ for Python bindings or Rust 1.75+ for the Rust crate.